PROFILE

 prison on bail in January 1997.

-Although international and domestic election
+International and domestic election observers

-activists were engaged in large-scale harassment
+and Awami League activists were engaged in

-and jailing of opposition activists.
-At the end
+large-scale harassment and jailing of opposition

-of 1996, the BNP staged a parliamentary walkout
+activists.
+At the end of 1996, the BNP staged a

-over this and other grievances but returned in
+parliamentary walkout over this and other

-January 1997 under a four-point agreement with
+grievances but returned in January 1997 under a

-the ruling party.
-The BNP asserted that this
+four-point agreement with the ruling party.
+The

-agreement was never implemented and later staged
+implemented and later staged another walkout in

-another walkout in August 1997.
-The BNP returned
+August 1997.
+The BNP returned to Parliament

-to Parliament under another agreement in March
+under another agreement in March 1998.

 In June 1999, the BNP and other opposition